lindbrook/cholera/README.md

 ### getting started

 To install "cholera", use the expression below.
-Note that you need to have already installed the "devtools" R package.
+Note that you may need to install the "devtools" package.

 ``` r
 # install.packages("devtools")